haleyswain/jobs-chart/README.md

 - **Interactive Bar Chart**: Visualizes job postings by month using Chart.js
 - **Job Details Table**: Click on any bar to view detailed job information for that month
+- **Modular Architecture**: Clean separation of concerns with reusable components
 - **Responsive Design**: Optimized for desktop and mobile devices
 - **Real-time Data**: Fetches job data from the Certara API
 - **TypeScript Support**: Full type safety throughout the application